Dry & Watery Eyes Service

 - The fee for our dry and watery eye assessment is £65 per appointment.

-- If you are a member of our Rawlings Vision Plan the fee is £30 per appointment and you will also get a discount on the treatments, solutions and drops.
+- If you are a member of our Rawlings Vision Plan there is no charge and you will also get a discount on the treatments, solutions and drops.
 Click here to find out more about the Rawlings Vision Plan